polkadot-js/api/packages/api/README.md

 # @plugnet/api

-The Polkadot-JS API provides easy-to-use wrappers around JSONRPC calls that flow from an application to a node.
+The Plugnet-JS API provides easy-to-use wrappers around JSONRPC calls that flow from an application to a node.
 It handles all the encoding and decoding or parameters, provides access to RPC functions and allows for the query of chain state and the submission of transactions.

 The API wrappers provide a standard interface for use -